Amir79Naziri/TravelTicket/README.md

-Of course, the program is not complete and we just developed the first sprint of the program so it is just a demo that  show's the main requirements of a ticket selling application. we developed a complete server for user information but there isn't any sever for tickets, In order that we have some sample tickets.
+Of course, the program is not complete and we just developed the first sprint of the program so it is just a demo that show's the main requirements of a ticket selling application.
+We developed a complete server for user information but there isn't any sever for tickets, In order that, we have some sample tickets.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.
 Thanks to all the people have have contributed to expanding this Project!

 # Built With

-This section is list of any major Programming Languages, frameworks, Libraries and applications that we built project using them.
+This section is list of any major Programming Languages, frameworks, Libraries and applications that we have built project using them.
 * [JAVA](https://www.java.com/en/)
 * [JFoneix](http://www.jfoenix.com/)
 * [JavaFX](https://openjfx.io/)